Global Health Outreach Projects

 • Curating the MJGH social media channels (Facebook, Instagram, and Twitter) with interesting global health content and keep the MJGH website updated.

-• *For the 2024-25 cycle, the Editor-in-Chief will collaborate with the McGill GHP team to continue to oversee the migration of the online journal from its current WordPress platform to the Open Journal Systems (OJS).
-The OJS platform will not only handle publishing but will also manage the article submission and review process.
+• *For the 2025-26 cycle, the Editor-in-Chief will collaborate with the McGill GHP team to continue to oversee the migration of the online journal from its former WordPress platform to current the Open Journal Systems (OJS).
+The OJS platform not only handles publishing but will also manage the article submission and review process.
 For more information on the platform, please visit the McGill Library Scholarly publishing section.

 Candidate Preferences: